 - Global Food Security Index – interactive world map which ranks countries and gives other details, country by country, showing strengths and challenges.

 - Food and Agriculture Organization: the state of food insecurity in the world (2017) is clearly shown in this interactive hunger map.

 - Carbon Brief: an interactive map which illustrates how climate change will shape food insecurity across the world.

-World Food Clock is a visualisation showing global food production and waste.
+World Food Clock is a visualisation showing global food production, consumption and waste.